-- 1. To review the content of Module 2 and to encourage each participant to take responsibility for identifying their personal learning aims for Module 3. - 2.
-To set the training in a counselling approach within a context of emotional and cognitive self-reflection (see Unit 7), with a view to identifying what is important in our interaction with others. - 3.
-To introduce participants to different theoretical counselling perspectives in understanding human development, behaviour, and relationships. - 4.
-To acquaint participants with the basic tenets of Humanistic, Psychodynamic and Cognitive Behavioural, Integrative and Pluralistic theories by exploring relevant issues in participants' experience. - 5.
+- 1. To review the content of Module 2 and to encourage each participant to take responsibility for identifying his/her personal learning aims for Module 3. - 2.
+To set the training in a counselling approach within a context of emotional and cognitive self-reflection, with a view to identifying what is important in our interaction with others. - 3.
+To introduce participants to different theoretical counselling perspectives in understanding human development, behaviour and relationships. - 4.
+To acquaint participants with the basic tenets of Humanistic, Psychodynamic and Cognitive Behavioural theories by exploring relevant issues in participants' experience. - 5.
 To examine how the Listener's own life events can influence the process of working with others. - 6.
 To explore the nature of power and vulnerability when using counselling skills. - 7.
 To consolidate the skills practice within a structure of beginnings, middles & endings by concentrating on the characteristics of middles and endings. - 8.
-To integrate the learning in this Module and apply your learning in this Module to your counselling approach.
+To integrate the learning in this Module and bring it to bear on the use of a counselling approach and apply it.

 - 1. Be able to describe at a basic level the existence and form of different theoretical perspectives commonly used in the counselling field. - 2.
-Be able to describe the distinctive characteristics of the Humanistic, Psychodynamic, Cognitive Behavioural, Integrative and Pluralistic perspectives. - 3.
+Be able to describe the distinctive characteristics of the Humanistic, Psychodynamic and Cognitive Behavioural perspectives - 3.
 Be able to describe the ways in which past and present life events impact on using a counselling approach. - 4.
-Be able to describe how their understanding of, and use of skills in, the tasks which characterise "beginnings, middles and endings" phases in the counselling approach has increased. - 5.
+Be able to describe how their understanding of, and use of skills in, the tasks which characterise beginnings, middles and endings phases in the counselling approach has increased. - 5.
 Be able to explain the nature of power and vulnerability in the professional/client relationship, and describe how their understanding of the need for ethical practice has developed.